-Join us for the School Strikes for Climate
+Join us on March 15th for School Strikes for Climate

 These strikes are to show governments they must take action on climate change.

 Climate change is the most pressing issue of our time, maybe even the most pressing issue in humanity’s history.
 Two degrees of an increase in human body temperature can prove fatal, and similarly two degrees of an increase in the planet’s temperature, which is very likely to occur due to our CO2 emissions from burning fossil fuels, will prove catastrophic.
 Scientists believe that we have to drastically reduce our emissions in the very near future if we are to prevent the worst effects of climate change.